PROJECT PROPOSAL FOR SHIELD (Strategic Home Intervention and Early Leadership Development)

 Character and Ethics Institute Africa considered these issues when they created the SHIELD program.
 Instead of designing a program in which services are delivered directly by one organisation, we have developed a coordinated mechanism that uses a multidisciplinary team to identify at-risk youth and connect them to new and existing intervention services in the community.

-The SHIELD program is designed to accomplish two primary goals.
+The SHIELD Program The SHIELD program is designed to accomplish two primary goals.
 First, it uses the contacts that police officers make in the course of their normal duties to identify youth who they think are likely to become involved in violent behavior, substance abuse, and gang activities.
 At-risk youth are identified as those who are exposed to family risk factors such as domestic violence and other criminal activities in the home.
 Second, SHIELD provides youth with services that are tailored to meet their individual needs by using a multidisciplinary team of representatives from the community, schools, and service agencies.
 The primary mechanism that supports these goals is the youth referral process.